gmoyle/picobrew_pico/SETUP_README.md

 That's it!
 The script will:
 1. ✅ Check if Python is installed
+2. ✅ Create and activate a virtual environment (.venv)
-2. ✅ Install all required dependencies
+3. ✅ Install all required dependencies (and pytest)
-3. ✅ Create necessary directories
+4. ✅ Create necessary directories
-4. ✅ Set up configuration files
+5. ✅ Set up configuration files
-5. ✅ Find an available port automatically
+6. ✅ Find an available port automatically
-6. ✅ Start the server
+7. ✅ Start the server in the background and verify /health
+8. ✅ Run a smoke test (scripts/smoke.sh) against key endpoints
+9. ✅ Open your default web browser to the server

 ## What the Setup Scripts Do